I turned into a monster this morning. I did!

 I am very clear that what I wish to create is more consciousness in the world.
 I work tirelessly towards that.
-I am also aware that the behavior I chose this morning is not just unconsciousness, it is actually anti-consciousness.
-It is directly against what I wish to be and create in the world.
+I am also aware that the behavior I chose this morning is directly against what I wish to be and create in the world.
 It fosters destruction and separation and cruelty and abuse.
 It makes people feel less than.
 And it literally destroys.
 Today, I was a part of that.
-So how does it get better than that!?

 So right now I wonder: What can I be, do, have, create, acknowledge, choose, practice, demand or wonder that will save my monster suit for situations where it will save, protect, or create rather than separate, annihilate and wound?
-Truly universe, what else is possible?
+Truly universe, what is possible here?